chinapedia/wikipedia.abstract.en/Page/Budweiser.md

 Budweiser has produced a number of TV advertisements, such as the Budweiser Frogs, lizards impersonating the Budweiser frogs, a campaign built around the phrase "Whassup?", and a team of Clydesdale horses commonly known as the Budweiser Clydesdales.[16]

-DaleEarnhardtJr.Texas2007.jpg's No. 8 Budweiser-sponsored car in 2007.]]
+'s No. 8 Budweiser-sponsored car in 2007.]]

 Budweiser also advertises extensively in motorsports, from Bernie Little's Miss Budweiser hydroplane boat to sponsorship of the Budweiser King Top Fuel Dragster driven by Brandon Bernstein.
 Anheuser-Busch has sponsored the CART championship.
 It is the "Official Beer of NHRA"[17] and it was the "Official Beer of NASCAR" from 1998 to 2007.
 It has sponsored motorsport events such as the Daytona Speedweeks, Budweiser Shootout, Budweiser Duel, Budweiser Pole Award, Budweiser 500, Budweiser 400, Budweiser 300, Budweiser 250, Budweiser 200, and Carolina Pride / Budweiser 200.
 However, starting in 2016, the focus of A-B's NASCAR sponsorship became its Busch brand.[18]